 - 1/4 cup (2-3) fresh strawberries diced

-- In a medium bowl, break down the strawberries using a wire masher or a large fork.
+- Puree the strawberries using a masher, blender, or food processor.
 Once the strawberries are pureed, mix in the condensed milk until well combined.

 - To serve, add the strawberry puree, milk, and diced strawberries to each serving cup.
 Mix well to combine and enjoy!